 Communication is an important part of your job - one that is often taken for granted.
-When you think about it, almost everything you do calls for good communications.
+When you think about it, almost everything you do calls for good communication.
 When you hire a new employee, good communication skills help you pick the right person and make sure the person you hire knows what the job involves.
 When you're training, coaching, or evaluating an employee, you need to be clear about your expectations and sensitive in dealing with problem areas.
 When conflicts arise, you'll need your communication skills to resolve the issues without creating more.

 When the department is going through changes or a reorganization, you'll need special communication skills to get feedback and ideas from your staff and to give them news that's sometimes not pleasant, while keeping them motivated.
 Honest communication is one of the key ingredients in managing change as well as managing people.

 Many topics covered in this Guide include communication skills.
 In this section, you'll find some suggestions for developing those skills.